BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 ### Write Object
 Writes a single object.
 The response is identical to what a read would return.
-If the new profiles bit field results in de-activating the object, the response will contain an InactiveObject.
+If the new groups bit field results in de-activating the object, the response will contain an InactiveObject.
 Data written to an InactiveObject will be persisted.

 - Request:
     - MsgId: `uint16_t`
     - Opcode: `uint8_t = 2`
     - ObjectId: `uint16_t`
-    - Profiles: `bit[8]`
+    - Groups: `bit[8]`
     - ObjectType: `uint16_t`
     - ObjectData: `byte[]`
 - Response:
     - Errorcode: `uint8_t`
     - ObjectId: `uint16_t`
-    - Profiles: `bit[8]`
+    - Groups: `bit[8]`
     - ObjectType: `uint16_t`
     - ObjectData: `byte[]`